Saran-2308/ttsky-CCCIR_AXI4_lt_saran/README.md

 To learn more and get started, visit https://tinytapeout.com.

+## AXI4-Lite Protocol Overview
+This design implements a self-contained AXI4-Lite master-slave loopback with a 4×8-bit register file.
+The protocol follows the ARM AMBA AXI4-Lite specification

 ## Set up your Verilog project

 1. Add your Verilog files to the `src` folder.